Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/Linux/SELinux/selinux-create-own-service-policy.md

 ---

-## Decide Between Predefined Port-Type or Create One to Use
+## Decide Between Predefined Port Type or Creating Your Own

-If the outbound network port your service connects is 443/TCP, you have no choice; use predefined `http_port_t`.
-Also, if the port is not defined on your OS, you have to define a new type.
-On the other hand, you need to consider whether to use predefined one or to re-define the port-type with a new name, when the port is unused and rerely used one.

-Suppose the port in question is 7001/TCP.
-Check if it is already defined:
+When enabling SELinux access to outbound ports, you have two options:

+- **Use an existing predefined port type** (e.g., `http_port_t` for 443/TCP), if it matches your security intent.
+- **Create your own port type** if:
+    - There is no suitable predefined type for the port you need.
+    - You prefer to assign a custom type for clarity or future maintenance, even if the port is already associated with a rarely-used predefined type.
+    - You want to clear an old mapping and define your own.

+To check if your desired port is already associated with a type:

 ```bash
 semanage port -l | grep -w '700[0-9]' | grep tcp